Heart Disease and Alcohol

 If you feel you are drinking too much, here are tips that can help you cut down on the amount of alcohol you are consuming:

-• Keep Track: Keep track of how much you drink.
-Some examples include: A drinking tracker card in your wallet, check marks on a kitchen calendar, or notes in a mobile phone, notepad or personal digital assistant.
-Making note of each drink before you drink it may help you slow down when needed.
+• Keep track.
+Keep track of how much you drink.
+Some examples include a drinking tracker card in your wallet, check marks on a kitchen calendar, notes on a mobile phone, notepad, or personal digital assistant.
+Making a note of each drink before you drink it may help you slow down when needed.

-• Set Goals: Decide how many days a week you want to drink and how many drinks you'll have on those days.
-It's a good idea to have some days when you don't drink.
+• Set goals.
+Decide how many days a week you want to drink and how many drinks you'll have on those days.
+Having some days when you don't drink is a good idea.

-• Find Alternatives: If drinking has occupied a lot of your time, then fill free time by developing new healthy activities, hobbies, and relationships, or renewing ones you've missed.
+• Find alternatives.
+If drinking has occupied a lot of your time, then fill your free time by developing new healthy activities, hobbies and relationships or renewing ones you've missed.

-• Know Your No: You're likely to be offered a drink at times when you don't want one.
+• Know your no. You'll likely be offered a drink when you don't want one.
 Have a polite, convincing "no, thanks" ready.
 The faster you can say no to these offers, the less likely you are to give in.
 If you hesitate, it allows you time to think of excuses to go along.

 Benefits of Reducing Alcohol Intake

-• Mood: There's a strong link between heavy drinking and depression, and hangovers often make you feel anxious and low.
-If you already feel anxious or sad, drinking can make this worse, so cutting down may put you in a better mood generally.
+• Mood.
+There's a strong link between heavy drinking and depression, and hangovers often make you feel anxious and low.
+If you already feel worried or sad, drinking can make this worse, so cutting down may put you in a better mood generally.

-• Sleep: Drinking can affect your sleep.
-Although it can help some people fall asleep quickly, it can disrupt your sleep patterns and stop you sleeping deeply.
-So cutting down on alcohol should help you feel more rested when you wake up.
+• Sleep.
+Drinking can affect your sleep.
+Although it can help some people fall asleep quickly, it can disrupt your sleep patterns and prevent you from sleeping deeply.
+So, reducing alcohol should help you feel more rested when you wake up.

-• Behavior: Drinking can affect your judgement and behavior.
+• Behavior.
+Drinking can affect your judgment and behavior.
 You may behave irrationally or aggressively when you're drunk.
 Memory loss can be a problem during drinking and in the long term for regular heavy drinkers.

 Patient Stories